|Cirrus Logic EP9302 200MHz ARM9 (ARMv4T)|

 4.3 A/D Converters

-The EP9302 A/D converter is standard on all TS-7300 boards.
-The Cirrus EP9302 features a 5 channel, 12-bit Analog to Digital Converter with an analog multiplexer, with an input range of 0 to 3.3 V.
+The EP9302 A/D converter is standard on all TS-7260 boards.
+The Cirrus EP9302 features a 5 channel, 12-bit Analog to Digital Converter with an analog multiplexor, with an input range of 0 to 3.3 V.

-The TS-7300 uses 4 of the 5 EP9302 A/D channels for on-board measurements, therefore only the ADC4 channel is available for the user on the DIO1 header.
+The TS-7260 uses 3 of the 5 EP9302 A/D channels for on-board measurements.
+Only 2 channels are available on the DIO2 Header.

 5 Connectors and Headers